 Dollar spot most commonly occurs on Bermudagrass, zoysiagrass, creeping bentgrass, turfgrass tall fescue and ryegrass.
 Dollar spot is most active from late spring through fall.
 The fungus develops during humid weather, when daytime temperatures are warm (59 to 86 °F) and nights are fairly cool.
 These conditions result in heavy dew forming on the grass.

 Prevention & Treatment: Adequate fertilization will help the lawn overcome this disease.
 Prevent thatch buildup and remove excess thatch.
 Avoid drought stress by watering the lawn deeply, and thoroughly when needed, timing irrigation for early morning.
 Remove morning dew if possible by mowing or irrigating the lawn.
-Fungicide applications may be needed during moist weather in the spring and fall, when day temperatures are between 70 to 80 °F. For the home lawn, fungicides can be applied that contain azoxystrobin, thiophanate-methyl, myclobutanil, propiconazole, or triadimefon.
+Fungicide applications may be needed during moist weather in the spring and fall, when day temperatures are between 70 to 80 °F. For the home lawn, fungicides that give good control of dollar spot should contain propiconazole, azoxystrobin with propiconazole, or triadimefon.
 Always apply all chemicals according to directions on the product label.

 Rust fungi (Puccinia and Uromyces species) can infect most types of grasses, but occur most commonly on bluegrass, turfgrass tall fescue, ryegrass, and zoysiagrass in South Carolina.
 Rust diseases are favored by warm, humid conditions and develop most frequently on lawns that are stressed by drought, low nitrogen, and shade.
 Disease first appears on leaves as tiny orange to reddish-brown flecks that enlarge to form raised pustules.
 Lawns that are heavily infected become thin and weak with an orange or reddish color.

 Prevention & Treatment: Rust is most often a problem on lawns with too much shade.
 Avoid stressing the lawn.
 Maintain adequate nitrogen levels and irrigate during drought conditions.
 Mow the grass regularly, and remove clippings, being sure not to cut the lawn too low.
 Do not overwater.
 Fungicides are usually not necessary in actively growing lawns.
-If necessary, home lawn fungicides containing propiconazole, triadimefon or azoxystrobin will aid in rust control.
+If necessary, home lawn fungicides that give good control of rust should contain propiconazole, triadimefon, azoxystrobin, pyraclostrobin with triticonazole, or myclobutanil.

 Gray leaf spot is caused by the fungus, Pyricularia grisea, and causes severe damage primarily on St. Augustinegrass (a. k. a.
 "Charlestongrass") and ryegrass.
 Turfgrass tall fescue may also be damaged by gray leaf spot.
 Leaf spots on grass blades are tan to gray with purple to brown margins.
 When the disease is severe, the entire planting may appear a brownish color or scorched, similar to damage caused by drought.
 This disease most commonly occurs during warm, rainy periods in the summer.

 Prevention & Treatment: Plant resistant cultivars.
 Avoid excessive applications of nitrogen, especially during warm, humid weather.
 Irrigate deeply only when needed and in the early morning.
 Avoid stresses induced by herbicides, drought, or compacted soil.
 Improve air movement and light intensity, by pruning trees and undergrowth.
-If chemical control is necessary, the most effective fungicides containing azoxystrobin or thiophanate-methyl are available for use in the home lawn.
-Less effective alternative fungicides contain propiconazole or triadimefon.
+If chemical control is necessary, the most effective fungicides contain azoxystrobin, azoxystrobin with propiconazole, or thiophanate-methyl and are available for use in the home lawn.
 Always apply all chemicals according to directions on the product label.
 For more information, see HGIC 2151, Gray Leaf Spot on St. Augustinegrass.

 This disease is caused by the fungus, Blumeria graminis, and appears as a grayish-white powdery growth on the surfaces of the grass blades.
 Leaves may turn yellow and gradually die.
 It is an important disease on bluegrass, turfgrass tall fescue and bermudagrass, especially in areas of shade or little air movement.